|1.0||05/08/2018||Initial Converged SDN Transport publication|

 The Service End Points create a SR-TE Policy and use the SID list returned by SR-PCE as the primary path.

-Service End Points can be located on the Access Routers for Flat Services or at both the Access and ABR routers for Hierarchical Services.
+Service End Points can be located on the Access Routers for Flat Services or at both the Access and domain PE routers for Hierarchical Services.
+The domain PE routers and ABRs may or may not be the same router.
 The SR-TE Policy Data Plane in the case of Service End Point co-located with the Access router was described in Figure 5.

 Figure 10: Transport Programmability – BGP-SR-TE